Trgrf/RegexTutorial/README.md

 # Regex Tutorial
 ## Description
-This project will explain what the regex componets mean for a regex used for matching an email.
+This project will explain what the regex componets mean for a regex expression used for matching an email.

 ## Table of Contents (Optional)
 - [Installation](#installation)